-- Personal data will be collected from you using a secure website, with end-to-end encryption and/or on paper, and using audio-recorders and video-recorders.
-Families who take part the online intervention, will be provided with more information about how we keep your personal data in this part of the research safe. - Data collected on paper will be temporarily stored in locked filing cabinets, and once securely digitised will be stored on a secure University server and paper copies will be destroyed. - Video-recording of feedback meetings and audio recordings of interviews and discussion groups will be temporarily stored on video-recorded and audio-recorder devices, and once transferred to a secure University server, will permanently deleted from video/audio-recorders. - We will transcribe interviews and discussion groups, and will not include any information that could reveal your identity in transcriptions.

-Your personal information will be stored under a unique ID.
+- Personal data will be collected from you using a secure website, with end-to-end encryption and/or on paper, and using audio-recorders. - Data collected on paper will be temporarily stored in locked filing cabinets, and once securely digitised will be stored on a secure University server and paper copies will be destroyed. - Audio recordings of interviews and discussion groups will be temporarily stored on audio-recorder devices, and once transferred to a secure University server, will permanently deleted from audio-recorders.
+We will transcribe interviews and discussion groups, and will not include any information that could reveal your identity in transcriptions. - Your personal information will be stored under a unique ID.
 We will have a document that links your/your child's name and contact details to your unique ID and we will store this document separately from all other information we hold about you.
 All other information we collect about you and your family will be labelled with this unique ID.
-Files with video and audio-recordings will be labelled using your unique ID and will be stored separately from all other information we hold about you.

-Any data or findings from the research that is published will not identify you or your child.
+Files with audio-recordings will also be labelled with this ID and stored separately from all other information we hold about you. - Any data or findings from the research that is published will not identify you or your child.
 We may use direct quotes from interviews or discussion groups in publications, but this will not include any information that could identify you or your family.